A model of person-centred rehabilitation

 Again hidden at the end of a paragraph, this sentence conveys the crucial feature of “nurturing a supportive relationship.
-The behaviour signals very strongly to the patient that you, the professional, are also a person with a life outside your professional life.
+The behaviour signals to the patient that you, the professional, are a person with a life outside your professional life.

-It later says, “Open, honest, transparent, and reassuring communication may also securely unfold about interventions, unfavorable prognosis, recovery expectations, or slower progress.”
-In other words, once the patient realises that the professional is also a person, the patient is more likely to disclose matters concerning them and are more likely to expect and accept open, honest conversations in return.
+It later says, “Open, honest, transparent, and reassuring communication may also securely unfold about interventions, unfavourable prognosis, recovery expectations, or slower progress.”
+In other words, once the patient realises that a professional is also a person, the patient is more likely to disclose matters concerning them and is more likely to expect and accept open, honest conversations in return.

 This feature leads to a direct educational and training requirement.
-The professional needs to be taught how (and when) to disclose personal information, sufficient to establish personhood.
+The professional needs to be taught how (and when) to disclose personal information sufficient to establish personhood.
 At the same time, educators must teach them how to maintain a professional relationship.
 It is a skill we learn over time.
-We should teach how to establish this more personal relationship early, before the professional either gets into difficulty through giving too much or, conversely, becomes unapproachable and ultimately ineffective.
+We should teach how to establish this more personal relationship before the professional either gets into difficulty by giving too much or becomes unapproachable and ultimately ineffective.

 Patients often comment that rehabilitation teams repeatedly assess what they cannot do, what impairments are present, and how big their problems are.
 The team’s focus on failure upsets, mainly because no one pays any attention to what the person can do, what losses they do not have, and how well they achieve other activities.
 This criticism was undoubtedly a fair comment 30 years ago.
 I suspect it still is.